Mental health among female offenders in the United States: Prevalence of mental illness

 Several studies have found that rates of mental illness in prisons are higher than those in the general population and that rates of mental illness in women's prisons are higher than those in men's prisons.
-In 1999 a report for the Department of Justice estimated16% of the prison population had some form of mental disorder.
+In 1999 a report for the Department of Justice estimated 16% of the prison population had some form of mental disorder.
 However, much research in this area "lack[s] specificity regarding important subpopulations, such as female offenders."
 That work which has looked at female offenders as an "important subpopulation" has found that they experience mental health problems at greater rates than their male counterparts.
 According to a report through the Bureau of Justice Statistics, female prisoners are about twice as likely than male prisoners to have a history of mental health problems.

 A study through the Mental Health Prevalence Project which used "three major indicators of mental illness: diagnosis of a serious mental illness, history of inpatient psychiatric care, and psychotropic medication use" found that female offenders have "on average, twice the rate of various indicators as males."
 The study found (using a weighted sample) that 17.8% of male offenders and 35.1% of female offenders have a mental health problem upon being committed.
 This study did not treat substance abuse as a mental health disorder.